The biblical symbolism of different types of clothes in night dreams, plus real dream examples.

 Trousers: We wear trousers on our legs, so they are commonly about what we are called to do or walk in, or the way we do things.
 Trousers can be too long (indicating we need to grow some more in that area or we are not ready to do something), or too short (maybe suggesting we feel insufficient or unprepared, or that we have outgrown a role).

-Underwear: This can represent our underlying condition or foundations; in other words, what is going on beneath what others can see (or in our subconscious).
+Underwear: This can represent our underlying condition or foundations; in other words, what is going on beneath what others can see or under the surface.
+For example, underwear can be understanding (the thinking/beliefs that underlie/determine what we do).
+See How dreams can help with renewing the mind.

 We have learnt that clothes in dreams can visually represent what is going on internally.
 This can be things like spiritual state, character, attitude, gifting/ability, or some other quality.